SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/metadata/metadata-article.md

 Metadata serves two purposes:

 - A ``Player`` automatically retrieves and publishes standard ``PlayerMetadata`` about its current item.
 This possibly includes a title, a subtitle, an artwork image or chapters, for example.
 To provide standard player metadata an asset metadata must conform to the ``AssetMetadata`` protocol.
 - Metadata associated with an asset is provided as is to any ``TrackerAdapter`` associated with a ``PlayerItem``.
 This makes it possible to map metadata to the input expected from a concrete ``PlayerItemTracker`` implementation.
-For more information please refer to the <doc:tracking> article.
+For more information please refer to the <doc:tracking-article> article.

 Standard metadata can be used by player user interfaces.
 It is also used to consistently update information displayed in the Control Center.